 The European pine sawfly larvae will rear-up in unison when disturbed.
 It is a fascinating sight to see the little green ‘soldiers’ all come to attention when one is threatened or touched.
 It is most likely a reaction to scare away a predator, such as a bird or parasitic insect.
 The quick response would appear to be threatening and would probably frighten most any attacker.
 It almost looks like the branch has come alive.

 Types of European Sawfly

 There are several other pine sawfly larvae that will do damage that is more extensive.
 The white pine sawfly hatches later in the year and will feed on both the new and old tree growth.
 It will feed on many of the same trees as the European pine sawfly.
 The white pine sawfly larvae are dark-colored and have rows of orange-yellow spots down its sides.
 It also has a black head.
 While the European pine sawfly has one generation, the white pine sawfly has two.

-The red-headed pine sawfly will feed on the same pines as the other two, but will also attack the larch and the Norway spruce.
+The red-headed pine sawfly will feed on the same pines as the other two, but will attack the Larch and the Norway spruce.
 It has a yellow body, a red head, and six rows of black spots along the length of its body.
-These destructive feeders are active in mid to late summer and have one generation per year.
+These destructive feeders are active in mid- to late summer and have one generation per year.

 More Than You Really Want To Know Department

 Sawflies On The Internet